 Last week, a shallow magnitude 7.5 earthquake struck in the neck of the Minahasa Peninsula, Indonesia, with its epicenter located in the mountainous Donggala Regency, Central Sulawesi.
 The quake was located 77 km (48 mi) away from the provincial Capital Palu and was felt as far away as Samarinda on East Kalimantan and also in Tawau, Malaysia.
 This event was preceded by a sequence of foreshocks, the largest of which was a magnitude 6.1 tremor that occurred earlier that day.
-Following the main shock, a tsunami alert was issued for the nearby Makassar Strait, but was called off half an hour later.
+Following the main shock, a tsunami alert was issued for the nearby Makassar Strait, but was called off.

 A localized tsunami struck Palu, sweeping shore-lying houses and buildings on its way.
 The combined effects of the earthquake and tsunami led to the deaths of at least 1,558 people.
-This makes it the deadliest earthquake to strike the country since the 2006 Yogyakarta earthquake, as well as the deadliest earthquake worldwide so far in 2018, surpassing the previous earthquake that struck Lombok a few months earlier.
+This makes it the deadliest earthquake to strike the country since the 2006 Yogyakarta earthquake, as well as the deadliest earthquake worldwide so far in 2018, surpassing the previous earthquake that struck Lombok.

 The Indonesian Agency for Meteorology, Climatology and Geophysics confirmed that a tsunami had been triggered, with its height reaching an estimated height of 4 to 7 meters, striking the settlements of Palu, Donggala and Mamuju along its path.
 The earthquake caused major soil liquefaction in areas in and around Palu.
 In two locations this led to mudflows in which many buildings became submerged causing hundreds of deaths with many more missing.